 There are no standards size for single or twin fins.
 In general, you should get a fin that is the same height as your surfboard for longboards or mid-length boards.
 It implies that a 9-foot board would fit best with a fin in the 9-inch range.

 Another size scheme applies to twin fins.
 Your planned maximum weight will be provided in the sizing chart.
-As you get closer to this weight, you will get a skatey feeling as opposed to a tracky one the more you are away from it.
+As you descend below this weight, traction becomes more pronounced.
+On the other hand, if you’re above this weight and going up, you’ll feel more supple.

 Also, understand that weight simply serves as an indication of the fin’s initial design intent.
 Depending on your needs or situation, a different size might be a better fit for you.
-Remember that a smaller set of fins will allow you to maneuver better, while a larger set will offer you greater speed and hold.
+Just remember that a small set of fins will give you more responsiveness, while a larger set will give you more stability.

 Fin Dimensions and shape